 This renewal process is a gift of healing for us.
 By actively working the program of CoDAteen and Co-Dependents Anonymous, we can each realize a new joy, acceptance and serenity in our lives.

 CoDAteen is a 12 Step Fellowship and peer support group.
 It aims to create a safe environment for those wishing recovery from codependency and want to have healthy and loving relationships, providing anonymity and freedom from judgement or feedback.
 In CoDAteen we share our own experience, strength, and hope.
-We do not give advice. adult sponsors/hosts are there for support and to accompany the teens in their own self discovery.
-They are,not therapists and do not provide therapy.
+We do not give advice.
+Adult sponsors/hosts are there for support and to accompany the teens in their own self discovery.
+They are not therapists and do not provide therapy.
 They are carefully vetted members of CoDA who work their own program of recovery and have a desire to work with teens.
-They are required to meet “CoDA’s Minimum Behavioral and Safety Requirements for CoDAteen” as well as any legal requirements in your area to work with minors.
+They are required to meet “CoDA’s Minimum Behavioral and Safety Requirements for CoDAteen” as well as any legal requirements in your geographical area to work with minors.

-Each sponsoring CoDA group will have printed guidelines for adult sponsor/host participation with CoDAteen that must include “CoDA’s Minimum Behavioral and Safety Requirements for CoDAteen” , as well as any other legal requirements in your área for adults to work with minors.
-The parent/guardian will be given two copies, one of which will be signed and returned to the group.
-Each group may have other special requirements to make known and be signed by the parent/guardian.
+Each sponsoring CoDA group will have printed guidelines for adult sponsor/host participation with CoDAteen that must include “CoDA’s Minimum Behavioral and Safety Requirements for CoDAteen” , as well as any other legal requirements in your area for adults to work with minors.
+The parent/guardian will be given two copies of CoDA’s Minimum Behavioral and Safety Requirements for CoDAteen, one of which will be signed and returned to the group.
+Each particular group may have other special requirements to be signed by the parent/guardian.

 With this information, the CoDA/CoDAteen group makes known to the parents of teens, the nature of the meetings that their children attend and the safety and security provided for teens in CoDAteen meetings.